Skip to main content

 An agnostic electro-optical circuit board bridge.

 biFROST research decouples silicon computation from the physical distribution layer.
-Instead of asking semiconductor vendors to alter their silicon, the concept intercepts high-speed electrical signals (SerDes / PCIe Gen 5/6) millimeters from standard processor pins and translates them into light.
-Photon streams are routed through 3-layer optical waveguides printed onto standard substrates with desktop multi-material additive manufacturing — direct ink writing, polymer physics, non-cleanroom iteration.
+Instead of asking semiconductor vendors to alter their silicon, the concept intercepts high-speed electrical signals (SerDes / PCIe Gen 5/6) millimeters from standard processor pins and translates them into light through an honest, purpose-built bridge — a retimer plus a VCSEL-driver/TIA optical front end.
+Light is then carried across a low-loss optical waveguide fabric and recovered by silicon photodiodes downstream.

 Because the bridge lives beside the package — not inside it — the approach under study is completely platform-agnostic.
 The same translator layer concept applies across host silicon: